BitcoinDesign/Guide/guide/how-it-works/custom-spending-conditions.md

 ## Building blocks

-There are currently two main building blocks that can help us construct custom spending paths: timelocks and veto keys.
+There are currently two main building blocks that can help us construct custom spending conditions: timelocks and veto keys.

 #### Timelocks

 Timelocks use the passing of time to define additional rules for how funds can be spent from a wallet.

-- Unlock additional spending or recovery paths after a certain amount of time has passed.
+- Unlock additional spending or recovery condition after a certain amount of time has passed.
 - Restrict individual transactions to not be processed immediately but only at a certain point of time in the future (pre-signed transactions).

 #### Veto keys

-In a multi-key setup it is possible to define a hierarchy of keys.
+In a multi-key setup it is possible to define a key hierarchy.
 This means that you can define keys that are required in every transaction.
-This technique is sometimes also called a “sovereign veto”, as it grants a key holder the power to veto any transaction, even if the required amount of signatures would have been otherwise reached.
+This technique is sometimes also called a “sovereign veto”, as it grants the holder of a certain key the power to veto any transaction, even if the required amount of signatures would have been otherwise reached.

 #### Powered by Miniscript

-Wallets that support these kinds of configurations typically rely on Miniscript to implement them.
+Wallets that support these kinds of configurations typically rely on [Miniscript](/guide/glossary/#miniscript) to implement them.
 Miniscript is a simplified version of Bitcoin Script which helps to reduce the complexity of Bitcoin Script, the native programming language for Bitcoin.
 Miniscript is easier to read by developers, and also allows for various build-tools to help ensure that scripts are safe, valid, and efficient.

 ## Practical example